 Given the increased reliability on the cloud, and with Gamer For Windows closing doors, now would seem the perfect time for Microsoft to tie things together.
 Hold tight, folks.

-- Is Microsoft about to hit a winner?
-Find out in our Xbox One hands on review
+- Has Microsoft hit a winner?
+Read our review of the Xbox One